readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 by paying ad tech companies to show their ads wherever the audience goes.
-Maybe you pay top dollar for ModernCat.com for a little while, but after you've got cookies to track their visitors onto other sites, you can reach the same folks on lower value publications more cheaply.
+Maybe you pay top dollar for ModernCat.com for a little while, but after you've got cookies to track their visitors onto other sites, you can reach the same folks on lower value channels more cheaply.

 ## What impression commoditization means to publishers